The Dublin Procedure

 IND

-An interpreter who speaks your language will be present at the interview
+There is an interpreter who speaks your language at the interview with the IND

 The IND employee asks the questions in Dutch.
 The interpreter translates them for you.
 The interpreter also translates your answers into Dutch.
 The interpreter is independent, does not work for the IND and has no influence on the decision about your asylum application.
+As interpreters are very busy, you might get an interpreter who speaks a different dialect.
+Tell me immediately if the interpreter and you cannot understand each other properly.
+It is important that no misunderstandings arise because the interpreter and you do not understand each other well.

-After the Dublin interview, the IND makes a 1st decision
+The IND makes a final decision

-Your reaction to the IND's decision
+Appealing the IND's decision

 Transfer to another European country